GitTools/GitVersion/docs/configuration.md

 if available in the environment otherwise the parsing fails.
 String interpolation is supported as in `assembly-informational-format`

+### assembly-versioning-format
+Follows the same semantics as `assembly-file-versioning-format` and overwrites the value of `assembly-versioning-scheme`.

 ### assembly-informational-format
 Set this to any of the available [variables](/more-info/variables) to change the value of the `AssemblyInformationalVersion` attribute.
 Default set to